 At Long Ditton St.Mary’s Junior School, we are passionate about maths, believing that every child should be confident in maths, and have a ‘can do’ attitude to solving problems.
 We believe every child will feel success in maths and see its relevance in the real world.

-Our maths curriculum is based on the National Curriculum Programme of Study, which aims to ensure that all pupils;
+Our maths curriculum is based on the National Curriculum Programme of Study alongside the DfE’s Ready to Progress Criteria, which aims to ensure that all pupils;

-· are able to reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language
+· are able to reason mathematically by following a line of enquiry, identifying patterns and justifying and proving theories using mathematical language.

-We endeavour to embed maths throughout our curriculum, notably in computing, science and design and technology, where children are proactively encouraged to utilise their mathematical skills in accurate measurements and data representations.
+We endeavour to embed maths throughout our curriculum, notably in our REAL projects, computing, DT and science, where children are proactively encouraged to utilise their mathematical skills in accurate measurements and data representations.

 The quality of the teaching and the children’s learning is monitored through regular book reviews, lesson observations and moderations - internally within school and externally with our Surrey Maths Hub and Ember Learning Trust partners.